 Curved performance characteristics

-If D were the driving factor, it would be possible to express the energy target E mathematically as:
+If D were the driving factor, it would be possible to express expected energy consumption E mathematically as:

-(k0 and k1 being the customary targeting parameters) and indeed this could be represented graphically, although the target line would be curved rather than straight.
-This is not a major problem, expect that not many M&T software systems would have provision to accommodate such a target.
+and this could be represented graphically, although the characteristic line would be curved rather than straight.
+This is not a major problem, except that not many M&T software systems would have provision to accommodate such a case.
 A straight line is preferable in that respect.
-To force the graph to look like a straight line, one can manipulate D, and create a 'massaged' version of the driving factor, D', thus:
+To force the graph to look like a straight line, one can manipulate D, and create a 'transformed' version of the driving factor, D', thus:

 D' = Dn